sepro/LSTrAP/README.md

     ./run.py config.ini data.ini --skip-interpro --skip-orthology --skip-bowtie-build --skip-trim-fastq --skip-tophat --skip-htseq --skip-qc

 More information on how the quality of samples is determined can be found [here](docs/quality.md).

+## Output

+Apart from the output all tools included generate, LSTrAP will generate raw and normalized expression matrices, a co&#8209;expression network and co&#8209;expression clusters.

+A detailed overview of files produces, including examples, can be found [here](docs/example_output.md).

 ## Helper Scripts